iamdavidcc/Horse-racing-duals---codingame/README.md

-# Horse-racing-duals---codingame
+# Horse-racing-duals - codingame

-An small example that show how to solve this problem
+Here you find a solution for this little problem

+Improvements are welcome!